 A toothbrush is the first defence against tooth decay and gingivitis, so it makes sense to ensure that this inexpensive tool is stored and maintained so it can do its job well.
 Safe storage for family toothbrushes isn't difficult or complex, but it can help keep extra germs and contaminants away from your toothbrushes and your mouth.

 Get Some Air

 Most families use a simple toothbrush holder to store their toothbrushes between use.
 This is a fine option, since it keeps the brushes in the open air where they can dry well.
-A closed container where the brushes don't dry quickly is a poor storage option, since microbes and bacteria grow faster in damp conditions.
+According to the ADA storing a moist toothbrush in a closed container promotes microbial growth more so than leaving it exposed to the open air.

 A medicine cabinet can be a suitable solution, as long as there is enough air flow to allow the toothbrushes to dry quickly, and the cabinet is cleaned frequently to reduce the bacteria and microbes present inside.